saeg/ba-dua/README.md

 ### Reporting

 After program execution a new file (coverage.ser) will be created in your current directory.
 You should use the **report** program to assess the coverage.
 For default, the program print out the coverage for each class `(# of covered DU within the class/# of DU within the class)`.
 There is an option `-show-methods` that will print out the coverage for each method `(# of covered DU within the method/# of DU within the method)`.
 Alternatively, you can export a XML report with the option `-xml`.
-If the classes were compiled with debug information (lines and variables) the the XML report will include each actual def-use pair (DU) that are covered or not.
+If the classes were compiled with debug information (lines and variables) the XML report will include each actual def-use pair (DU) that are covered or not.

 ```
 java -jar ba-dua-cli-VERSION-all.jar report